 The GeChic OnLap 1101P measures 0.4 inches thick and weighs 1.5 pounds with the cover included.

-The last product on our list may be the smallest at 10.1 inches (diagonal), but it has the highest resolution of 2,560 x 1,600 at 60Hz.
+The last product on our list is the smallest at 10.1 inches (diagonal), but it has the highest resolution of 2,560 x 1,600 at 60Hz.
 Backing that resolution is a super-low 2ms response time, making it a great portable display for on-the-go PC and console gamers.

-Johnwill’s portable display is based on an IPs panel supporting a maximum brightness of 300 nits, 178-degree viewing angles, and an 800:1 contrast ratio.
-On the back you’ll find a pair of speakers complemented by a 3.5mm audio jack on the display’s left side.
+Johnwill’s portable display is based on an IPS panel supporting a maximum brightness of 300 nits.
+It has 178-degree viewing angles and an 800:1 contrast ratio.
+On the back, you’ll find a pair of speakers complemented by a 3.5mm audio jack on the display’s left side.
 It also provides a Mini HDMI port, one USB-C port (5Gbps) for data, one USB-C port for power, and two USB-A (5Gbps) ports.

 Finally, this display ships with a metal stand and six cables.
 It measures 3.7 inches thick and weighs 2.24 pounds.

 These are the best portable monitors you can get in our opinion, although there are plenty of other great options to choose from as well.
 We’ll update this post once new and better ones hit the market.